 Symbols of Islam

-Muhammad (whose name means "highly praised") was born in Mecca in 570 AD.
+Muhammad is the founder and chief prophet of Islam and the source for the Quran.
+"Muhammad" - whose name means "highly praised" - was born in Mecca in 570 AD.
 His father died shortly before his birth, and he lost his mother at the age of six.
-The young orphan was then raised primarily by his uncle, for whom he worked as a shepherd.
+Muhammad was then raised primarily by his uncle, for whom he worked as a shepherd.
 At age 9 (some sources say 12), he joined his uncle on a caravan to Syria.
-(Also see Mecca and Muslim beliefs and Islamic history)

 As a young man, Muhammad worked as a camel driver between Syria and Arabia.
 Soon he established a career managing caravans on behalf of merchants.
 Through his travel first with his uncle and later in his career, Muhammad came into contact with people of many nationalities and faiths, including Jews, Christians and pagans.
-(Also compare Islam with Judaism and Christianity on this chart)
+(Comparison chart: Islam, Judaism, and Christianity.)

-Muhammad reported that while in a trance-like state, the Angel Gabriel appeared to him and said "Proclaim!"
-But like Moses, Muhammed was a reluctant prophet.
+Muhammad reported that while in a trance-like state, the angel Gabriel appeared to him and said "Proclaim!"
+But like Moses, Muhammad was a reluctant prophet.
 He replied, "I am not a proclaimer."
 The angel persisted, and the Prophet repeatedly resisted, until the angel finally overwhelmed Muhammad and commanded him:

 Proclaim in the name of your Lord who created!